bernt-matthias/ufz-galaxy-scripts/README.md

 # ufz-galaxy-scripts

-Scripts used on the UFZ Galaxy server
+(bioblend) scripts used on the UFZ Galaxy server